 (Obviously, this has to be done on the web rather than over a phone.
 Our survey “panel” was 2400 people who are used to doing surveys on the web, but who are, in all other respects, strictly representative of the entire population in terms of age, gender, income, and all the other usual demographics.)

 By asking a person to think about a range of different scenarios, the survey could observe the funding levels that were the end of each person’s tolerance.
 If one respondent tended to support the high-public-transport scenario except in cases where the fare increase required was more than $1, we could conclude that this repondent was saying, in effect “I support fare increases up to but not beyond $1 to fund the high-public-transport program.

 The key idea of a discrete choice experiment is that instead of asking people what their highest tolerable rate would be, it observed them making the choice.
 Essentially, discrete choices experiments create an environment in which a stated preference can emerge as a revealed preference, something we see in a person’s choices but not something we need them to be able to explain.

 The results were pretty cool.
-We did find a mix of funding sources that got bare majority support, and that were sufficient to fund the infrastructure program.
+We did find a mix of funding sources that got bare majority support and were sufficient to fund the infrastructure program.
 We actually found a range of them, each supported by a slightly different majority group.
-I'll talk more about them in another post, or if you're really curious, you can download Chapter 1 of our report here.
+I’ll talk more about them in another post.